Are you planning to upgrade your office furniture but are unsure how to dispose of the old pieces? Here are eight practical options to consider.

 2. Donate them to charity or a school

-You can avoid the rigours of disposing of your old office or home furniture by donating them.
-This is an alternative idea to auctioning and donating the proceeds to a charity organization.
-The charity organization will sell or give the items to the right people that need them.
+You can avoid the rigours of disposing of your old office or home furniture by donating it.
+This is an alternative idea to auctioning and donating the proceeds to a charity organisation.
+The charity organisation will sell or give the items to the right people who need them.

 You can also donate it to a local school.
-They can be used by teachers, in the school halls, or the school libraries.
-There are several non-governmental organizations (NGOs) in Australia that will be willing to accept your old furniture to meet others' needs.
-Ensure your old furniture are still in a good condition to use before donating them.
+They can be used by teachers in the school halls or the school libraries.
+There are several non-governmental organisations (NGOs) in Australia that will be willing to accept your old furniture to meet others' needs.
+Ensure your old furniture is still in good condition to use before donating it.

 3. Convert them to outdoor or guest seats